 Avoid mixing different foods (except when switching foods) since it will be more difficult to determine the problem ingredient if your dog does develop an allergic reaction to his food.

 At Mini Doodle Dogs all of our puppies come with a 1-year genetic health guarantee.
 It's our goal to help you feel confident in buying a mini doodle puppy; knowing that these puppies have been checked personally by our veterinarian and cleared as genetically healthy little pups.
-We guarantee that your puppy will not have genetic life-threatening, crippling, and/or disabling congenital (genetic) health defects or we will replace your puppy!
+We guarantee that your puppy will not have genetic life-threatening diseases, or we will replace your puppy!